 MP for Buckingham and Bletchley

-Callum Anderson is the Labour (Co-op) MP for Buckingham and Bletchley, elected in July 2024.
-He has served on parliamentary committees for the Pension Schemes Bill and the Data (Use and Access) Bill [HL] in 2025, reflecting his role in policy scrutiny as a backbench MP.
+Callum Anderson is a Labour and Co-operative MP for Buckingham and Bletchley, elected in 2024.
+He has served on committees dealing with pensions and data use and access, including work on the Pension Schemes Bill and the Data (Use and Access) Bill during 2025.

 Generated 21 February 2026